Anxiety Disorders: Exploring the Different Types

 Causes of Panic Disorder

-The exact cause of panic disorder is unclear, but a combination of genetic, biological, and environmental factors may contribute.
-Stressful life events, a family history of panic disorder, and changes in brain function may also play a role.
+The causes of panic disorder remain unclear but likely include genetic, biological, and environmental factors.
+Stressful life events, a family history of anxiety disorders, or brain chemistry changes may increase the risk.

 Treatment of Panic Disorder